codestothestars/nmtk/README.md

          this file may then be copied to /etc/default/celeryd-nmtk
        * Copy the celeryd-nmtk.init script to /etc/init.d/celeryd-nmtk
-       * Use the appropriate linux commands to ensure that the celery daemon is started when the server boots (sudo update-rc.d celeryd-nmtk-dev defaults)
+       * Use the appropriate linux commands to ensure that the celery daemon is started when the server boots (sudo update-rc.d celeryd-nmtk defaults)

  2. By default, files for the NMTK server will go in the nmtk_files subdirectory,